Skip to content

 Advanced Metrics

-• Lifetime value (LTV) – Long term customer value beyond initial sale
+• Lifetime value (LTV) – Long-term customer value beyond the initial sale

 • Attribution – Full conversion cycle passenger